 Government of Moldova has control and significant influence on bank activities through Public Property Agency (please see note 18).
-During the reporting period, the Bank entered into transactions related to capital increase with Public Property Agency, presented in Note 18.
-In addition, the Bank entered into a number of banking transactions the related parties in the ordinary course of business, which were carried on commercial terms and conditions and at market rate with state entities being together with the Bank under common control of the course.
+During the year ended 31 December 2010, the Bank entered into transactions related to capital increase with Public Property Agency, presented in Note 18.
+In addition, the Bank entered into a number of banking transactions the related parties in the ordinary course of business, which were carried on commercial terms and conditions and at market rate with state entities being together with the Bank under common control of the charter.
+These included settlements, loans granting, deposit taking, and foreign currency transactions.